AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 navigate
 ~~~~~~~~

-Force any connected dashboards to navigate to a new page
+Force one or more connected dashboards to navigate to a new page

 Arguments:
 ^^^^^^^^^

 ``target`` - Name of the new Dashboard to navigate to, e.g.
-``SensorPanel`` - this is not a URL. ``timeout`` - length of time to
+``SensorPanel`` - this is not a URL.
-stay on the new dashboard before returning to the original.
-This
+``timeout`` - length of time to stay on the new dashboard before returning to
-argument is optional, and if not specified, the navigation will be
+the original.
+This argument is optional, and if not specified, the navigation
-permanent.
+will be permanent.

 Note that if there is a click or touch on the new panel before the
 timeout expires, the timeout will be cancelled.

-``timeout`` - length of time to stay on the new dashboard
 ``return`` - dashboard to return to after the timeout has elapsed.
 ``sticky`` - whether or not to return to the original dashboard after it has been clicked on.
 The default behavior (``sticky=0``) is to remain on the new dashboard if clicked and return to the original otherwise.
 With ``sticky=```, clicking the dashboard will extend the amount of time, but it will return to the original dashboard after a period of inactivity equal to ``timeout``.
+``deviceid``: If set, only the device(s) which has the same deviceid will navigate.
+Each device can either auto-generate a ID or it can be set using the deviceid widget.
+"Device" is a combination of machine+browser, so a computer+firefox could be one device, while the same computer+safari can be another.
+``dashid``: If set, all devices currently on a dashboard which the title contains the substring defined by dashid will navigate. ex: if dashid is set to "kichen", it will match devices which are on "kitchen lights", "kitchen sensors", "ipad - kitchen", etc.

 Namespaces
 ----------